What Is Design Thinking? [5 Stages and Advantages]

 What is the design thinking approach?

-Design thinking is a person-centered and user-centered approach to product design that promotes problem solving and innovation.
-It happens in five different stages of fostering customer empathy, understanding the user’s issue, ideating solutions, prototyping, and finally testing.
+Design thinking is a person-centered and user-centered product design approach that promotes problem-solving and innovation.
+It happens in five stages: fostering customer empathy, understanding the user’s issue, ideating solutions, prototyping, and testing.
 This empowers the development team with valuable customer feedback.

 What is the top advantage of design thinking?

 Design thinking prioritizes the needs of the ultimate user at the very core of this process.
-It gives a lot of commercial potential to the product.
+It gives the product a lot of commercial potential.

 Crafting great product requires great tools.
 Try Chisel today, it's free forever.